billpg/POP3Listener/BuildYourOwnPOP3Server.md

     if (mailboxID == "My-Mailbox-ID")
         return Directory.EnumerateFiles(FOLDER).Select(Path.GetFileName);

-    /* Not a known mailbox-ID, so return an emty collection. */ else
+    /* Not a known mailbox-ID, so return an empty collection. */ else
         return Enumerable.Empty<string>();
 }